AAHD Public Policy Agenda

 1. Expand the patient/consumer centered health (medical) home and promote the bi-directional integration of behavioral health, general health, and primary care.

 1. Promote Self-Management and Self-Direction in Health Promotion and Wellness.
-Support expanding and strengthening Community Health Workers, Direct Support Professionals, and Behavioral Health Peer Specialists and Supports.
+Support expanding and strengthening Community Health Workers, Direct Support Professionals, Behavioral Health Peer Specialists and Supports, and the Long Term Care Workforce.

 1. Expand Medicaid Home and Community Based Services (HCBS) and Address the Medicaid Institutional Bias including expanding & strengthening HCBS Infrastructure.
 Work toward the ideal of a mandatory HCBS Medicaid benefit.

 1. Provide for more comprehensive health insurance coverage through the Affordable Care Act marketplaces, Medicare, and Medicaid.
-Promote more effective and person-centered services and supports for persons dually eligible for Medicare and Medicaid.
+Promote more effective and person-centered services and supports for persons dually eligible for Medicare and Medicaid, and in Medicaid Unwinding.

 1. Promote Quality and Performance Measurement, including appropriate self-directed, home and community-based services targeted to persons with disabilities.